Ezequiel Tovar Player Props: Rockies vs. Padres

-On Saturday, Ezequiel Tovar (on the back of going 1-for-4) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 8:40 PM ET.
+On Sunday, Ezequiel Tovar (on the back of going 0-for-3 with an RBI) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Padres.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Padres.

 Ezequiel Tovar Game Info & Props vs. the Padres